 In the Expanded Universe, King J-Der is able to use the same hammer in the form of the "Silverion Hammer."
 King J-Der being a transformed battleship, the hammer, a bit taller than GaoGaiGar, is proportionally the size of a mallet.

 GaoGaiGar FINAL features the Goldion Crusher, a hammer with a handle made out of three giant spaceships, and a head roughly twenty times the size of the handle, making it several orders of magnitude bigger than the Goldion Hammer.
 GaoGaiGar actually hangs off the end of its handle.
 In a show notorious for its revival of over-the-top shouting and Calling Your Attacks, just imagine how the main characters handled it.
-Especially when they use it to smash the Sun, for Pete's sake.
+Especially when they use it to smash the Sun.
+This attack is rendered in full beauty in Super Robot Wars W.

 Tower of God: Kurudan, wields a really big hammer◊, as you should.
 Not only that, as a Dansoolsa he can make the impact hit what ever coordinates he pleases, making him a missile launcher.